wmuritiba/homelab-infrastructure/docs/04-networking.md

 ## Validation

-The initial network configuration was validated before deploying additional infrastructure services.

 The validation confirmed:

-- The server successfully obtained an IP address via DHCP.
+- The server successfully obtained the reserved IP address via DHCP.
 - The default gateway is reachable.
 - The routing table was configured correctly.
 - DNS name resolution is working.